elliotgoodrich/VariadicTemplateAlgorithms/README.md

 		return vta::foldl(max)(args...);
 	}

-Reversing arguments and forwarding them on is also trivial,
+Reversing arguments and forwarding them on is also easy,

 	// Prints an argument
 	auto printer = [](auto const& x){ std::cout << x; };